 (Optional) To display the work items for a different build, click Available builds and select a different build.

 The work items are displayed in Associated items.

 To use a new build for your testing for this test plan, choose Available builds and select a build and then choose Assign to plan.

 By default, a build definition keeps the last ten builds.
 These are listed for you to select.
 To change the number of builds that are kept, you must change the retention policy for the build definition.
-For more information about how to do this, see the steps relating to the retention policy tab in the following topic: Create or edit a build definition.
+For more information about how to do this, see the steps relating to the retention policy tab in the following topic: Define the build.

 This build is now displayed in Build in use.

 If this build differs from the latest build displayed in Available builds, based on the build filter for the test plan, Associated items now shows any work items associated with changesets that were checked in between the build that is now in use and the latest build.